 Well, according to the biologist John Callas, PhD in nutrition, these dandelion hearts are some of the most nutritive and delicious greens you can have in your plate.
 Maybe is time to give it a try?

 Those long stalks that cannot be used for dinner are actually quite innovative and sustainable straws, that you can use to drink your favorite cool summer drinks.

-But now, let’s enjoy dandelion with some super easy spring recipes:
+But now, let’s enjoy dandelion a super easy spring recipe:

 This delicious alternative was invented and diffused by the french herbalist Rosalee De La Foret.